-Katja Guenther specializes in the history of modern medicine and the mind sciences.
+Katja Guenther specializes in the history of the human sciences, especially the clinical and theoretical sciences of the mind and brain.
 She is a trained doctor (M.D., University of Cologne) who has worked in hospitals in Germany, France, and the United Kingdom, and holds a research degree in neuroscience (M.Sc., Oxford University).
 She received her Ph.D. from the Department of the History of Science at Harvard.
-Her work has been funded by the ACLS/ Mellon Foundation, the Krupp Foundation, the Medical Research Council, the Studienstiftung des deutschen Volkes, the IAS Konstanz (Germany), and the Princeton-Humboldt Collaborative Partnership.
-She held the Johanna and Alfred Hurley *61 P76 P82 P86 University Preceptorship in History (Princeton University) from 2012 to 2015.
+Her work has been funded by the Krupp Foundation, the Medical Research Council, the Studienstiftung des deutschen Volkes, the Kulturwissenschaftliche Kolleg in Konstanz (Germany), the IAS Princeton, and the ACLS, amongst others.
+She was named a Guggenheim Fellow in 2022.

 Professor Guenther’s research focuses on the history of subjectivity and the ways in which modern ideas of the self have been constituted through the interplay of cultural and scientific norms.
-Her first book, Localization and Its Discontents – A Genealogy of Psychoanalysis and the Neuro Disciplines (Chicago, December 2015), explores the shared but diverging practices and theoretical assumptions within the medicine of mind and brain.
-Re-conceptualizing the relationship between two central principles within neurology—localization and connectivity—she uncovers a common heritage for such diverse specialties as neurology, neurosurgery, psychiatry and psychoanalysis, and provides new ways for thinking about the relationship between mind and brain in recent neuroscience.
-Localization and Its Discontents has been reviewed in Times Higher Education, and been shortlisted for the John Pickstone Prize for the best scholarly book in the History of Science (BSHS), 2014-15.
+Her Localization and Its Discontents: A Genealogy of Psychoanalysis and the Neuro Disciplines (Chicago University Press, 2015) explores the shared but diverging practices and theoretical assumptions within the medicine of mind and brain.
+Re-conceptualizing the relationship between two central principles within neurology—localization and connectivity—she uncovers a shared heritage for such diverse specialties as neurology, neurosurgery, psychiatry, and psychoanalysis, and provides new ways for thinking about the relationship between mind and brain in recent neuroscience.

-“Soul Catchers: A Material History of the Mind Sciences,” editorial for Special Issue, co-authored with Volker Hess (Medical History, forthcoming July 2016).
+“Soul Catchers: A Material History of the Mind Sciences,” editorial for special issue, co-authored with Volker Hess (Medical History, July 2016): 301-307.

 “Imperfect Reflections: Norms, Pathology, and Difference in Mirror Neuron Research,” in Pathology and Plasticity: On the Formation of the Neural Subject, Berkeley Forum in the Humanities, ed.
-David Bates and Nima Bassiri (Fordham University Press, forthcoming January 2016).
+David Bates and Nima Bassiri (Fordham University Press, 2016): 268-308.